VanshSh/router-learning-app-20-04-2024/README.md

 ```
 - useNavigation returns the current navigation state: it can be one of "idle" | "submitting" | "loading".
+- It activates when we are going to some other route and the process is in progress.

  const navigation = useNavigation();
  navigation.state === "loading" ? "loading" : ""